 Visiting Bratislava by bus is just as easy.
 Also leaving from HBF, Slovak Lines offers an hourly service that goes to Bratislava’s bus station and airport.
 Tickets cost 5€ and can be bought either online or at the ticket office at either end.
 Please note that Bratislava’s bus station is written as Bratislava AS.
 While cheaper than the train, the bus trip will take 1.5hours so a bit slower than other means.
 There are other bus companies running this route, but none as cheap or running from HBF, as far as I know.

 There’s also the option of trams in town, but I’ve yet to try taking one.
 Now I’ve only taken the bus and train, but I’ve heard good things about the boat trip down the Danube.
 By car seems pretty straightforward, with the drive likely to take you roughly an hour.
 If you’re driving a rental car, ensure there’s no issues with the rental agency about driving cross borders.
 Again, I haven’t done this so I’m unable to help beyond that.
+Overall, there are plenty of different means for making your day trip to Bratislava.

-Once you’ve reached Bratislava, Neither of the city’s train or bus stations are in the centre of town so either option requires a walk to the sights.
+Once you’ve reached Bratislava, neither of the city’s train or bus stations are in the centre of town so either option requires a walk to the sights.
 For our purposes, a good starting point for several reasons is the triangular SNP Square (yes, the triangular square!).

 Firstly, it’s the same distance from both stations at about 1.5 kms and will bring you to the edge of the old town.
 If you’re coming from the train station, you’ll also pass the Presidential Palace on the way.
 Secondly, it’s surrounded by some interesting buildings, lovely churches and curious statues.
 And lastly, after travelling over from Vienna and walking into town, you’re probably in need of a break.